v-stdemo/mixed-reality/mixed-reality-docs/immersive-headset-hardware-details.md

 ![Variety of Windows Mixed Reality headsets](images/MR-headsets.png)

-Developers can purchase any of the Windows Mixed Reality immersive headsets available publicly at a number of retailers globally, as well as the [online Microsoft Store](https://www.microsoft.com/store/collections/VRandMixedrealityheadsets), and use them for mixed reality development.
-These immersive headsets deliver built-in inside-out tracking, meaning there is no need to purchase or install external trackers or place sensors on the wall.
-There's no complicated setup, just plug and play.
+Developers can purchase any of the Windows Mixed Reality immersive headsets available publicly at a number of retailers globally as well as the [online Microsoft Store](https://www.microsoft.com/store/collections/VRandMixedrealityheadsets), and use them for mixed reality development.
+These immersive headsets deliver built-in, inside-out tracking in that there is no need to purchase or install external trackers or place sensors on the wall.
+There's no complicated setup.
+Just plug and play.

 ## Device specifications
 * Two high-resolution liquid crystal displays at 1440 x 1440 (the Samsung HMD Odyssey features an AMOLED display with 1440 x 1600 resolution)
-* Display refresh rate up to 90 Hz (native)
+* Displays refresh rate up to 90 Hz (native)
-* Built-in audio out and microphone support through 3.5mm jack (the Samsung HMD Odyssey includes built-in headphones and microphone)
+* Built-in audio out and microphone support through 3.5 mm jack (the Samsung HMD Odyssey includes built-in headphones and microphone)
-* Single cable with HDMI 2.0 (display) and USB 3.0 (data) for connectivity
+* Single HDMI 2.0 display cable; USB 3.0 for data connectivity
 * Inside-out tracking

 ## Input support